 - Chewed wires in the wall or home devices

 Yes — rodents are generally unpleasant creatures to have large amounts of, especially near your family.
-Rodents are c unhygienic places like dumpsters and therefore carry many deadly diseases and can be hosts to parasites.
+Rodents are found in unhygienic places like dumpsters and therefore carry many deadly diseases and can be hosts to parasites.
 It is important not to handle rodents or their waste unless you are trained.
-Instead, you should call Wildlife X Team® Fort Worth at 817.857.4803 before the problem gets out of hand.
+Instead, you should contact Wildlife X Team® Fort Worth online or by 817.857.4803 before the problem gets out of hand.

 Our Rodent Control Process

 First, we check the inside and outside of a house to discover all entry points.
 We need to know how rodents are entering your home.
 These entry points need to be repaired and sealed after placing any traps.
 The sealing prevents rodents from leaving a particular area of a home, so they will be caught in traps.
 We will then set traps in the areas of a home to remove the pests.
 We place a variety of traps inside infested areas for complete rodent control.

 The most common mousetrap is the snap trap.
 This device is made of wood and a metal bar.
 The metal bar quickly snaps a rat or mouse after it steps on it; this is a quick and effective tool for killing a rodent.